Brieskorn submanifolds, Local moves on knots, and knot products: Handle decompositions of Seifert hypersurfaces

-For a handle decomposition, regard the core (resp. cocore) of each handle as the cocore (resp. core) of it and replace the top (resp. the bottom) with the bottom (resp. the top), then we obtain a new handle decomposition.
+For a handle decomposition, regard the core (respectively, cocore) of each handle as the cocore (respectively, core) of it and replace the top (respectively, the bottom) with the bottom (respectively, the top), then we obtain a new handle decomposition.
 It is called the {\it dual handle decomposition} of the handle decomposition.
-If a handle $h$ in a handle decomposition is changed into a handle $\bar{h}$ in its dual handle decomposition, $\bar{h}$ is called the dual handle of $h$.
-Note that we have the following: If a dual handle is attached to $T\x[0,1]$, its attaching part is embedded in $T\x\{0\}$.
+If a handle $h$ in a handle decomposition is changed into a handle $\bar{h}$ in its dual handle decomposition, $\bar{h}$ is called the {\it dual handle} of $h$.
+Note that we have the following: The top of this dual handle decomposition is $B\x\{0\}$, and the bottom of it is $T\x\{1\}$.
+If a dual handle is attached to $T\x[0,1]$, its attaching part is embedded in $T\x\{0\}$.
 No dual handle is attached to $B\x[0,1]$ although (a handle)$\cap(B\x[0,1])\neq\phi$ may hold.
+If (a handle)$\cap(B\x[0,1])\neq\phi$, the intersection$\subset B\x\{1\}$. \\

-Let $V$ be a compact $(n+1)$-dimensional manifold ($n+1\in\N$).
-For the convenience of the application (see Theorem \ref{handle}), we suppose that the dimension is $n+1$.
+Let $V$ be a compact $(n+1)$-manifold ($n+1\in\N$).
+For the convenience of the application (see Theorem \ref{handle}), we suppose that the dimension is $n+1$, not $n$.
 If a handle decomposition of $V$ satisfies the following conditions, we say that the handle decomposition is a {\it special handle decomposition} of $V$.

 \smallbreak (1) The top $T$ is connected or empty.
 The bottom $B$ is connected or empty.